Margerie Bonner: Acting career

-The younger sister of silent screen star Priscilla Bonner, she also appeared in several films (spelling her first name Marjorie), among them Cecil B. DeMille's The King of Kings (1927), The Sign of the Cross (1932), and the talkie Cleopatra (1934).
-By the late 1930s her movie career was over and she was working as a personal assistant to the actress Penny Singleton.
+The younger sister of silent screen star Priscilla Bonner, Bonner moved to Hollywood in the early 1920s.
+She made her film debut in Reno (1923) and over the next five years she appeared as a leading lady or support in over a dozen films (often spelling her first name Marjorie).
+She appeared with Priscilla as sisters in Paying the Price (1927).
+She struggled with the transition to sound pictures and by the late 1930s her movie career was over.

 Relationship with Malcolm Lowry and writing career

+In the 1930s she began writing scripts for radio and also worked on animated films for Walt Disney.
+By 1939 she was working as a personal assistant to the actress Penny Singleton.

 On June 7, 1939, she met British author Malcolm Lowry on the corner of Hollywood Boulevard and Western Avenue at the time he had begun the second draft of Under the Volcano.
 They married in 1940 and settled in a beach shack in Dollarton, a small town near Vancouver, British Columbia.

 Bonner wrote scripts for CBC Radio and worked with Lowry on a screenplay for the F. Scott Fitzgerald novel Tender Is the Night.
 She wrote three novels during the 1940s.
-Two were mystery novels, The Shapes That Creep (1944) and The Last Twist of the Knife (1946) (both "in the vein of Agatha Christie"); a third was "a more ambitious novel about human passions, dreams, and failure", Horse in the Sky (1947).
+Two were mystery novels, The Shapes That Creep and The Last Twist of the Knife (both "in the vein of Agatha Christie" and both published by Charles Scribner's Sons in 1946); a third was "a more ambitious novel about human passions, dreams, and failure", Horse in the Sky (1947).
 A fourth novel, The Castle of Malatesta, was a psychological novel that remained in manuscript.

 She is chiefly remembered for her unsung role in the creation of Lowry's masterpiece, Under the Volcano (1947).
 Not only did she provide the supportive environment her husband needed in order to write, she meticulously edited the novel's manuscript while various passages were rewritten at her suggestion.
 Since Lowry had a tendency toward verbosity, her most frequent editorial comment was "cut".
 She is widely “considered to be the model for its central female character, the consul's wife, Yvonne."